dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 **At first glance** all results look pretty good!

-But if we click on the "Expand Inference metadata" option (or in "Results Metadata", below each result), we can get a little more insight on how each model performed:
+But if we click on the `"Expand Inference metadata"` option (or in `"Results Metadata"`, below each result), we can get a little more insight on how each model performed:

 ```sh
 1/3 - gemma:2b-instruct